-We depend upon our strategic relationship with Dialog Semiconductor, a provider of electronics products, and there can be no assurance that we will achieve the expected benefits of this relationship.
+Our strategic relationship with Dialog Semiconductor, a provider of electronics products, was terminated, and there can be no assurance that we will find a suitable replacement or be able to conduct the same activities internally.

-We have entered into a strategic alliance agreement with Dialog Semiconductor, a provider of electronics products, pursuant to which we licensed our WattUp technology to Dialog and it became the exclusive provider of our technology.
-We intend to leverage Dialog's sales and distribution channels and its operational capabilities to accelerate market adoption of our technology, while we focus our resources on research and development of our technology.
-There can be no assurance that Dialog will promote our technology successfully, or that it will be successful in producing and distributing related products to our customers' specifications.
-Dialog may have other priorities or may encounter difficulties in its own business that interfere with the success of our relationship.
-If this strategic relationship does not work as we intend, then we may be required to seek an arrangement with another strategic partner, or to develop our own production and distribution capabilities.
-As a result, we may be unable without undue expense to replace this agreement with one or more new strategic relationships to promote and provide our technology which could increase our costs and delay revenues.
+We were party to a strategic alliance agreement with Dialog Semiconductor, a provider of electronics products, pursuant to which we licensed our WattUp technology to Dialog and it became the exclusive provider of our technology.
+We were informed that Dialog Semiconductor was acquired by the Japanese chipmaker, Renesas Electronics, and that Dialog, under the control of Renesas Electronics will not be continuing our relationship.
+Due to the termination of the strategic relationship with Dialog, we will be required to seek an arrangement with another strategic partner, a manufacturing partner, or to develop internal capabilities, which will require a commitment of management's time and our financial resources to identify a new solution for our production and distribution.
+We may be unable to replace this agreement with one or more new strategic or manufacturing relationships or to develop internal capabilities to manufacture and sell our WattUp technology, which could result in manufacturing delays, increases in manufacturing or sales costs or reduced revenues.